ray-project/ray/doc/source/cluster/vms/user-guides/configuring-autoscaling.rst

 .. tip::
   **When to use Autoscaling?**

-  Autoscaling can reduce workload costs, but adds node launch overheads and must be configured.
+  Autoscaling can reduce workload costs, but adds node launch overheads and can be tricky to configure.
   We recommend starting with non-autoscaling clusters if you're new to Ray.

 Cluster Config Parameters